KamalakerDadi/empirical_proxy_measures/README.md

 ### model predictions

 Some of the scripts refer to input files with a `"post_predictive*.csv"` naming pattern.
-Thes files contain the model predictions (both left-out fold and held-out generalization dataset) alongside the true values for age, fluid intelligence and neuroticism from each fold from the cross-validation procedure performed on the data used for model construction.
+Thes files contain intermediate model predictions (both left-out fold and held-out generalization dataset) alongside the true values for age, fluid intelligence and neuroticism from each fold from the cross-validation procedure performed on the data used for model construction.
+Thes predictions can be computed using the scripts inside the folder `compute_predictive_models` based on the original input data available from UK Biobank.

 The table below gives a summary of the structure and data types of the results.